Special Patrol Group: History

 Other police forces outside London created their own versions of the Special Patrol Group.
-The Greater Manchester Police created the Tactical Aid Group (TAG) in 1977.
-The Merseyside Police formed the Task Force in 1974, which was disbanded in 1978 and replaced with the Operational Support Division (OSD).
+Greater Manchester Police created the Tactical Aid Group (TAG) in 1977.
+Merseyside Police formed the Task Force in 1974, which was disbanded in 1978 and replaced with the Operational Support Division (OSD).
 There was also a Special Patrol Group in Northern Ireland.

-Death of Blair Peach
+Controversy

 One of the SPG's most controversial incidents came in 1979, while officers were policing a protest by the Anti-Nazi League in Southall.
 During a running battle, demonstrator Blair Peach was struck on the head, which caused his death; at the time it was alleged to have been an action of the SPG.
-In the inquiries that followed, unauthorised weapons were found in lockers kept as souvenirs by SPG officers at one of their bases after the weapons were seized; these included baseball bats, crowbars, and sledgehammers.
+In the inquiries that followed, unauthorised weapons were found in lockers kept as souvenirs by SPG officers at one of their bases after the weapons were seized; these included knives, crowbars, and sledgehammers.

 No SPG officer was ever charged with the attack.
 An internal report was leaked, which stated that the Metropolitan Police settled with Peach's family out of court.
 The original Metropolitan police report, eventually officially published on 27 April 2010, concluded that the fatal blow that killed the anti-racism activist was probably made by a police officer.
-It is thought that "Peach's skull was crushed with an unauthorised weapon, such as a lead-weighted cosh or police radio" The internal report also concluded that some officers had conspired to cover up the circumstances of the special-needs teacher's death.
+It is thought that "Peach's skull was crushed with an unauthorised weapon, such as a lead-weighted cosh or police radio" The internal report also concluded that some officers had conspired to cover up the circumstances of the special-needs teacher's death and strongly recommended that proceedings be taken against three officers for attempting or conspiracy to pervert the course of justice.

 In popular culture

-Nick Lowe referred to them in his record 'Half a boy and half a man'.
+Nick Lowe referred to the Special Patrol Group in the song "Half a Boy and Half a Man", on his album Nick Lowe and His Cowboy Outfit (1984).

-'Special Patrol Group' was the name of Vyvyan Basterd's pet hamster in the 1980s BBC sitcom The Young Ones.
+In the BBC sitcom The Young Ones (1982–84), the character Vyvyan Basterd's pet hamster was named "Special Patrol Group".

-The third book of The Borrible Trilogy novels, by Michael de Larrabeiti, featured a parody of the SPG in the form of the "Special Borribles Group", or SBG, led by the book's villain, the fictional Inspector Sussworth.
+The second book of The Borrible Trilogy novels, The Borribles Go For Broke by Michael de Larrabeiti, features a parody of the SPG in the form of the "Special Borribles Group", or SBG, led by the book's villain, the fictional Inspector Sussworth.

-UK Punk/Oi Bands The Exploited and Red Alert both have songs named S.P.G.
+British Oi! bands The Exploited and Red Alert both have songs named "S.P.G.", on the albums Punks Not Dead (1981) and We've Got The Power (1983), respectively.